Since I became passionate about photography and combined a love of travel and the camera, my way of

 The title of the article promises to show you unusual photos of three Greek islands so I avoided as many monuments as possible

 on the way to Asclepeion (and there would be quite a few!).
-In any case.
+However.
 First photo: close-up of one of the many cats in which the Greek islands are populated.
 This one, however, unlike others,

 lives on an ancient road built inside an archaeological site.
 An honor for a cat, I think!